 Photography I, Photography II and Adobe Photoshop CC courses may be taken individually or linked together for completion of the Photography Certificate.

-Participants earning a UWG Continuing Education Photography Certification will be able to maximize the use of their cameras and Photoshop software in order to produce a “professional” grade photograph suitable for use in brochures, publications and personal display.
+Participants earning a UWG Continuing Education Photography Certification will be able to maximize the use of their digital cameras and Photoshop software in order to produce a “professional” grade photograph suitable for use in brochures, publications and personal display.

 The editing software was changed from Adobe Photoshop CS6 to Adobe Photoshop CC in Fall 2016 due to UWG licensing.